-IN RE:) BK-S-95-00123-MKN [applicable case number]

-P 1. ()) CHAPTER 7 [applicable bankruptcy title]

-Debtor(s))

-) Adversary Proceeding: BK-S-05-2345-MKN

-) [if applicable]

-)

-)

-Plaintiff(s)) MOTION TO DISMISS [description]

-)

-VS) Hearing Date:

-) Hearing Time:

-Defendant(s)) Estimated Time for hearing:

-)
+IN RE: ) BK-S-00123-MKN [applicable case number] ) CHAPTER 7 [applicable bankruptcy title] Debtors, ) Adversary Proceeding: BK-S-05-2345-MKN [if applicable] Plaintiff(s) ) MOTION TO DISMISS ) [description] v. ) ) Hearing Date: Defendant(s).
+Hearing Time:Estimated Time for hearing:

 (g) 11 U.S.C. § 362 pleadings/cover sheet.
-A properly completed § 362 information sheet, must be attached as a cover sheet to a motion for relief from the automatic stay under 11 U.S.C. § 362 or opposition to such a motion.
+A properly completed § 362 information cover sheet, on colored paper (unless electronically filed), must be attached as Exhibit A to a motion for relief from the automatic stay under 11 U.S.C. § 362 or opposition to such a motion.
 Failure to comply with any of these provisions may result in sanctions, denial of the motion, or other adverse ruling.